karthikeyanraj02/CloudI5-Mern-Stack/README.md

 5. i deployed database in mongodb cluster,if you want to see data, i give my mongodb login credentials, or else you can add your local mongodb connection string in .env file DB_URI="--------------------"

 ## Usage
-1. It's a Dynamic website, with responsive design,we can enter client details and update FAQ's
+1. It's a Dynamic website, with responsive design,we can enter client details and get the FAQ's data from backend

 ## Technologies Used